nanddeepn/nanddeepn.github.io/_posts/2020-04-23-computer-vision-api-to-analyze-images.md

     ![](/media/2020-04-23-computer-vision-api-to-analyze-images/10.png)

 3. Name the flow.
-4. Choose the flow’s trigger as “When a file is created in a folder”.
+4. Choose the flow’s trigger as "When a file is created in a folder".

     ![](/media/2020-04-23-computer-vision-api-to-analyze-images/11.png)